Building / consuming alpine Linux packages inside containers and images

 can now use on totally different contexts.
 I hope you are convinced that this approach is far

-better than stacking build instructions in a Dockerfile
+better than stacking build instructions in a Dockerfile.

 What’s next